kshvmdn/show-me-a-movie/README.md

-# ShowMeAMovie
+# show-me-a-movie
-Stream any movie through the command line with the IMDb ID.
+Stream any movie through your command line with its IMDb ID.